concavegit/kfda/README.md

 FDA, equivalent to Linear Discriminant Analysis (LDA), is a classification method that projects vectors onto a smaller subspace.
 This subspace is optimized to maximize between-class scatter and minimize the within class scatter, making it an effective classification method.
 Kernel FDA improves on regular FDA by enabling evaluation in a nonlinear subspace using the [kernel trick](https://en.wikipedia.org/wiki/Kernel_method).
+This model is implemented here with the hope of using Kernel FDA as a oneshot learning algorithm.

 ## Examples
 See [`examples`](examples) for examples.